24/7 Helpline

 Diamorphine is pharmaceutical heroin.

-It is an injectable medication that is heavily controlled.
-Only a doctor with a special licence from the Home Office can prescribe it.
-Pilots have been launched where users can get injectable diamorphine and inject it under supervision in a high street setting.
+This injectable medication is heavily controlled.
+Only doctors with a special Home Office licence can prescribe it.
+Pioneering pilot programs now allow users to receive injectable diamorphine and self-administer it under supervision in accessible, high street locations.
 Glasgow’s £2.4m heroin ‘shooting gallery’ opening delayed as drug addicts face new wait – Scottish Daily Express

-Due to it being a short acting drug users need to inject twice a day.
-This means the centre needs to be open seven days a week, 365 days a year with a doctor on site for most of the time.
-The costs involved are considerable.
+Due to it being a short acting drug, users need to inject twice a day.
+Consequently, this means the centre needs to be open seven days a week, 365 days a year, with a doctor on site for most of the time.
+Moreover, the costs involved are considerable.

 Free Advice From an Experienced Addictions Clinician